 “This prize is awarded to the doctoral dissertation on a Canadian topic defended at York University in the course of the calendar year that best advances our knowledge of Canada.
 Special attention will be given to dissertations that transcend disciplinary boundaries and demonstrate innovation in thought and/or methodology.”

 The wording of the criteria is not intended to exclude comparative studies.

 The award is accompanied by a prize of $500.
 The winner of the Godard Prize will also be nominated for the dissertation prize of the Canadian Studies Network – Réseau d’études canadiennes.

 We welcome one nomination from the graduate programme director of each graduate programme at York University.

-We would like to compile the pool of outstanding dissertations defended in the 2017 calendar year.
+We will compile the pool of outstanding dissertations defended in the 2018 calendar year.
 Graduate Programme Directors please submit your nominations with: